rosbobos/book_app/README.md

-Number and name of feature:
+Number and name of feature: working on first trello requirment

-Estimate of time needed to complete: 30min
+Estimate of time needed to complete: 40

-Start time: 9:19
+Start time: 9:47

-Finish time: 9:46
+Finish time:

-Actual time needed to complete: 28min
+Actual time needed to complete: